aniruddha76/manga-reader/README.md

 4. ~~Chapter selection is not working in the `/webtoon` route.~~
 5. There is no limiter for previous and next buttons in `/webtoon`
 6. Last chapter is not listed in chapter list `/webtoon`
+7. Selected Chapter gets disappeared after selection from chapter list in `/webtoon`
-7. Mid chapters like `36.5` throwing 500 chapter not found error
+8. Mid chapters like `36.5` throwing 500 chapter not found error
-8. There is still cors issue here and there while fetching chapter in `/webtoon`
+9. There is still cors issue here and there while fetching chapter in `/webtoon`